Maza0w1/Maza0w1/README.md

 [2]: https://www.linkedin.com/in/almira-h-609ba71a5/

 ## ✍ Blog & Writing
-Aside from coding, I write blogs pertaining to STEM topics and Tech news.
+Aside from coding, I write blog articles pertaining to STEM topics and Tech news.
+You can read them here: https://theartofcoding.org

 ## 🔧 Technologies & Tools